 As of January 2018, there are 13.6 million custodial single parents in the U.S., and around half ask for child support—either through the courts or informally (though primarily through the courts).

-In 2015, Americans owed $33.7 billion in child support.
-The average person owed $5,760 for the year, but only paid $3,447 (around 60 percent).
+According to Very Well Family, in 2015, Americans owed $33.7 billion in child support.
+The average person owed $5,760 for the year but only paid $3,447 (around 60 percent).
 In other words, missing child support payments is relatively common.

 However, just because you can’t afford child support doesn’t mean you don’t need to pay, especially if your ex has a court order.